-2 Cross-ref: District Policy Prohibiting Discrimination or Harassment of Students or Employees (0100), Student Harassment and Bullying Prevention and Intervention Policy (0115)

-Ref: 8 NYCRR 100.2(1)(2)(ii)(o)
+2 Cross-ref: District Policy Prohibiting Discrimination or Harassment of Students or Employees (0100); Student Harassment and Bullying Prevention and Intervention Policy (0115) Ref: 8 NYCRR 100.2(1)(2)(ii)(o)

-- 9. To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems. - 10.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability by employees-staff or students on school property or at a school-sponsored event, function or activity. - 11.
+- 8. To take part in all school activities on an equal basis regardless of race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability. - 9.
+To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems. - 10.
+To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, creed, weight/appearance, religion, religious practices, creed, sexual orientation, sex, gender, gender identity or expression, national origin, ethnic group, ancestry, citizenship status, political affiliation, age, marital status, predisposing genetic characteristics, or disability by staff or students on school property or at a school-sponsored event, function or activity. - 11.
 To freedom of speech and of the press and the right to petition and peacefully organize with other students with the purpose of improving the school, classroom, and/or learning environment. - 12.
 To due process, to be considered innocent until proven guilty, and to a fair and impartial grievance process to resolve student concerns.
-To present one's version of events for school staff in situations in which disciplinary action is being considered. - 13.
-To organize with other students and selfrepresent in important school decision-making processes. - 14.
+To present one's version of events for school staff in situations in which disciplinary action is being considered. - To organize with other students and selfrepresent in important school decision-making processes. - 14.
 To have a guarantee of affordable and nutritious food in the school environment on a daily basis (i.e., lunch).
-To affordable and nutritious food in the school environment.